kelechukwufavour/AFRIZAN-MVP/README.md

 The AFRIZAN project is more than just a technical endeavor; it's a testament to our commitment to fostering economic empowerment and cultural preservation.
 We invite you to join us on this journey as we continue to innovate and make a positive impact on African artisan communities.

 #### Impressed with our project ?
 show us some encouragement by adding a star to our Project.
+We need your feedbacks.
 Thank you loads 😎😊